Seneca Village: Art and culture

 Keith Josef Adkins's play The People Before the Park had its first performances at Premiere Stages in 2015.
 Marilyn Nelson's poetry collection My Seneca Village was published the same year.

 Before Yesterday We Could Fly, a period-room exhibition at the Metropolitan Museum of Art, opened in 2021.
 The period room in the exhibit recreates the house of a fictional Seneca Village resident as it may have existed at the time, but also how their descendants may have lived in the present and future, as if the settlement had not been destroyed.
 The latter parts are influenced by Afrofuturism, an art genre, aesthetic, and philosophy which imagines possible futures through the lens of the African diaspora, touching on themes of imagination, self-determination, technology, and liberation.

-In popular culture

-Central Park (2020) references Seneca Village, though unnamed, in the first episode of the animated musical sitcom, with the ensemble referring to it as a 'dark history'.
+The history of Seneca Village was chronicled in a play staged by Kean University in 2015, The People Before the Park.
+The animated musical sitcom Central Park (2020) references Seneca Village in its first episode, with the ensemble referring to it as a "dark chapter" of the park's history.